panushri25/emrQA/README.md

 ##  Question Answering on Electronic Medical Records

-Electronic Medical Records (EMRs) are a longitudinal record of a patient's health information in the form of unstructured clinical notes (progress notes, discharge summaries etc.) and structured vocabularies.
-Physicians frequently seek answers to questions from unstructured clinical notes in EMRs to support clinical decision-making.

 In this work, we address the lack of any publicly available EMR Question Answering (QA) corpus by creating a large-scale dataset, emrQA, using a novel semi-automated generation framework that allows for minimal expert involvement and re-purposes existing annotations available for other clinical NLP tasks.
 To briefly summarize the  generation process: (1) we collect questions from experts (2) convert them to templates by replacing entities with placeholders (3) expert annotate the templates with logical form templates and then (4) use annotations from existing NLP tasks (based on information in logical forms) to populate placeholders in templates and generate answers.
 For our purpose, we use existing  NLP task annotations  from the [i2b2 Challenge datasets][i2b2-datasets].
 We refer the reader to the paper to get a more detailed overview of the generation framework.

 This repository includes the question and logical form templates provided by our experts and the code for generating the emrQA dataset from these templates and the i2b2 challenge datasets.
 Note that this work is a refactored and extended version of the orginal dataset described in the paper.